CraftAcademyLabs/swish_api/README.md

 The params for this call:

-- `callbackUrl`: Mandatory.
+- `callbackUrl`: **Mandatory**.
 URL that Swish will use to notify caller about the outcome of the Payment request.
 The URL has to use HTTPS.
-- `payeeAlias`: Mandatory.
+- `payeeAlias`: **Mandatory**.
 The Swish number of the payee.
 The PKCS12 certificate should have the same number.
 Swish will check this and return error if the number does not match.
-- `payerAlias`: The registered cellphone number of the person that makes the payment.
+- `payerAlias`: **Mandatory for Web**.
+The registered cellphone number of the person that makes the payment.
 It can only contain numbers and has to be at least 8 and at most 15 numbers.
 It also needs to match the following format in order to be found in Swish: country code + cellphone number (without leading zero).
 E.g.: 46712345678
-- `amount`: The amount of money to pay.
+- `amount`: **Mandatory**.
+The amount of money to pay.
 The amount cannot be less than 1 SEK and not more than 999999999999.99 SEK.
 Valid value has to be all numbers or with 2-digit decimal separated by a period.
 Number data type
-- `currency`: The currency to use. **The only currently supported value is SEK**
+- `currency`: **Mandatory**.
+The currency to use. **The only currently supported value is SEK**

 If the call is successful it should return an empty response body with headers that look something like this: